ianjoshi/regex-energy/README.md

 ```

-Finally you can run the experiment by running:
+Finally, you can run the experiment by running:
 ```bash
 python main.py
 ```

-When running `main.py`, results snd visualisations will be generated in the `results/` directory.
+When running `main.py`, the results and visualisations will be generated in the `results/` directory.

 ## Visualisation of Results